bethinkpl/bit-docs/laravel.md

 * I can set Eloquent relations to fetch related data from DB
 * I can validate user input to make sure the incoming data is in the expected shape
 * I can assign roles with a specific permissions set to users
-* I can serve static assets like css and js to make user experience better
+* I can serve static assets like CSS and JS to make user experience better

 ### Advanced aka _My TODO app has REST API_
 **Prerequisite knowledge:** rest, http,